Lectures on LHC Physics: Higgs physics

 as long as this physical field $H$ has a vanishing vacuum expectation value and therefore

+This real Higgs field is the fourth direction in the basis choice for the unitary matrix $\s$ for example shown in Eq.\eqref{eq:higgs_goldstone_lin}, where only $w_a$ are originally promoted to quantum fields.

-The factor in front of the fluctuation term $H/v$ is not fixed until we properly define the physical Higgs field and make sure that its kinetic term does not come with an unexpected prefactor different from unity.
+The factor in front of the fluctuation term $H/v$ is not fixed until we properly define the physical Higgs field and make sure that its kinetic term does not come with an unexpected prefactor.
 On the other hand, if we assume that the neutral Goldstone mode $w_3$ has the correct normalization, the Higgs field should be added to $\s$ such that it matches this Goldstone, as we will see later in this section and then in more detail in Section~\ref{sec:higgs_sm}.

-The non-dynamical limit of this Higgs ansatz is indeed our sigma model in unitary gauge $\sdag \s = \one$, equivalent to $H =0$.
-Interpreting the fluctuations around the non-trivial vacuum as a \underline{physical Higgs field} is the usual Higgs mechanism, named after one of The University of Edinburgh's most famous sons.
-By the way, in the famous paper Peter Higgs' address is wrongly spelled Trait Institute where it should be Tait Institute.
-Tait is the guy who was hired by Edinburgh when James Clerk Maxwell was also applying for positions and the University of Edinburgh decided to not hire their arguably most famous son who is now watching over George Street.
+The non--dynamical limit of this Higgs ansatz is indeed our sigma model in unitary gauge $\sdag \s = \one$, equivalent to $H =0$.
+Interpreting the fluctuations around the non--trivial vacuum as a \underline{physical Higgs field} is the usual Higgs mechanism.